php-ru/symfony-docs-ru/reference/constraints/Image.rst

 **type**: ``Boolean`` **default**: ``true``

 If this option is false, the image cannot be a square.
-If you want to force a square image, then set leave this option as its default ``true`` value and set `allowLandscape`_ and `allowPortrait`_ both to ``false``.
+If you want to force a square image, then leave this option as its default ``true`` value and set `allowLandscape`_ and `allowPortrait`_ both to ``false``.

 allowLandscape